-- importance of the linear and nonlinear terms for the two types of SSWs.
-The nonlinear term is stronger in wave-2 SSWs than in wave-1 SSWs and is more than twice as large as the linear term one week before the central day (Figure 5f).
-Thus, our finding from the ERA-Interim that the linear (nonlinear) term is important for wave-1 (wave-2) events is also true for the Isca model data.
-The main differences compared with the reanalysis data are that $\frac{dA_1}{dt}$ exhibits a substantial increase only from day -10, and the variations of all terms in Eq.
-(5) are overall small before day -10, which could potentially limit the predictability of - 380 SSWs in the Isca model.
-Different reasons might be able to explain the differences in results between the Isca model and the reanalysis, e.g., different model complexities (e.g., lack of parameterizations for gravity waves breaking and interactive ozone chemistry in the Iscal model) or the coarse model horizontal resolution (T42), both of which might lead to an underestimation of some of the high-frequency variability in comparison with the reanalysis.
+Isca model data.
+The main differences compared with the reanalysis data are that $\frac{dA_1}{dt}$ exhibits a substantial increase only from day -10, and the variations in all terms in Eq.
+(5) are overall small before day -10, which could potentially limit the predictability of SSWs in the Isca model.
+Different reasons might be able to explain the differences in results between the Isca model and the reanalysis, e.g., different model complexities (e.g., lack of parameterizations for gravity waves breaking and interactive ozone chemistry in the Isca model) or the coarse model horizontal resolution (T42), both of which might lead to an underestimation of some of the high-frequency variability in comparison with the reanalysis.
 Another important difference is that in the Isca model the nonlinear term displays larger values for both types of SSWs compared to the reanalysis.
-This latter behavior might - 385 be related to the stronger SSW-sensitivity to wave-2 forcing in the idealized models (e.g., Iscal model) where most of the SSW are likely triggered by wave-2 activity (Gerber and Polvani, 2009), in contrast with wave-1 which seems to be more dominant in more complex general circulation models or reanalysis datasets (see for example Figure 3 in Ayarzagüena et al., 2018).
+This latter behavior might be related to the stronger SSW sensitivity to wave-2 forcing in the idealized models (e.g., Isca model) where most of the SSWs are likely triggered by wave-2 activity (Gerber and Polvani, 2009), in contrast with wave-1 which seems to be more dominant in more complex general circulation models or reanalysis datasets (see for example Fig. 3 in Ayarzagüena et al., 2018).
 Note that even when classifying an SSW event as a wave-1 event in the model, its wave-2 component, although weaker than the wave-1 component, might still play an important role in the overall evolution of the event.

-390 4 Physical interpretation of the mode decomposition
+4 Physical interpretation of the mode decomposition

 In our analyses above, we found that the persistent positive values of $\frac{dA_1}{dt}$ and its contributors that emerge during the vortex breakdown, such as during SSWs, are significantly different from the values observed during normal winter days.
 Additionally, the signals identified as representative of wave-1 and wave-2 events are also different.
-We also observed that the signals that are characteristic of SSWs emerge as early as 20-25 days before the onset of SSWs.
-Given that these results hint that SSWs are potentially predictable at longer lead times, i.e., beyond the current predictability limit of one-two weeks, in this section we provide a physical interpretation of these signals that we identified through the mode decomposition analysis.
+We also observed that the signals that are characteristic of SSWs emerge as early as 20-25 d before the onset of SSWs.
+Given that these results hint that SSWs are potentially predictable at longer lead times, i.e., beyond the current predictability limit of 1-2 weeks, in this section we provide a physical interpretation of these signals that we identified through the mode decomposition analysis.